A lot of things go into being successful at BJJ.

 First of all, you don’t need to take supplements.
-For most people, it’s possible to maintain a high level of physical health through just eating well, living smart and training smart.
+It’s possible for most people to maintain a high level of physical health by simply eating well, training smart, and keeping healthy life habits.

-You might see a significant improvement in your physical ability just by cutting out the junk food and going out on the town less.
+You might see a significant improvement in your physical ability by simply cutting out junk food, and going out on the town less.

-However, there’s no arguing that BJJ puts a toll on the body.
-Unless you have herculean genetics, training regularly and competing usually takes a more carefully managed nutritional intake than the average Joe.
+However, BJJ puts a toll on the body.
+Unless you have herculean genetics, training regularly and competing takes a more carefully managed nutritional intake than the average Joe.

 So, while you don’t need to take supplements, they can help you stay on the mats longer, progress faster, and even make up for the odd night out or Big Mac.